-What are you working on this academic year in terms of productions?
+What are you working on this academic year in terms

 A: At Northwestern Middle School, I am teaching an Intro to Drama 7th grade class which has new students every nine weeks.
 Those students get a crash course in basic theatre and will perform a one-act play.
 My 8th grade advanced musical theatre class will be performing Alice in Wonderland, Jr. The Musical.”
 I will also co-direct an 8th grade advanced “straight” play class which will perform “Once Upon a Crime, The Trial of Goldilocks by Flip Kobler and Ciny Marcus.